 - actively avoid any conflict of interest, related to simultaneous assignments/clients or to their own interest;

-- report evidence or allegations of corruption or fraud in current procedures within a client’s organisation.
+- report evidence or allegations of corruption, power abuse or fraud in current procedures within a client’s organisation.

-- be aware of the associates’ role as an intermediary in a developmental process;
+- be aware of the members’ role as an intermediary in a developmental process;

-- aspire to promote/benefit the interests of the assignment client’s customers while paying due attention to gender equality;
+- aspire to promote/benefit the interests of the assignment client’s customers, while paying due attention to gender and other existing in-equalities and fully supporting gender justice and equality;

-- respect local culture and customs; support the dignity of all; refrain from any discrimination in terms of age, sex, HIV-status, ethnicity and other diversity, and from misuse of power; and at all times respect all fundamental human rights.
+- respect local culture and customs, but not support or endorse (cultural) harmful practices; support the dignity of all; refrain from any discrimination in terms of class, age, sex, sexual orientation, gender identity, HIV-status, disability, ethnicity and other diversities, and from misuse of power; and at all times respect all fundamental human rights as formulated in the UN charter and subsequent protocols like Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).

 - promote social, financial and environmental sustainability;